-When you see the Space Needle you instantly know the photo was from Seattle, the same for New York City’s Central Park, Bourbon Street in New Orleans, and Chicago’s reflective Bean.
+When you see the Space Needle you instantly know the photo is from Seattle, the same for New York City’s Central Park, Bourbon Street in New Orleans, and Chicago’s reflective Bean.
 These public spaces instantly give the viewer a sense of place.
 There is a busy non-profit in Cleveland, LAND studio, that is quietly working to ensure that the public places we all hold sacred are kept that way and are infused with beauty, art, creative events, and festivals.
-Below is a lot more info on LAND studio and how they accomplish all this with a very small but talented staff.
+Below is more info about LAND studio and how they accomplish all this with a very small but talented staff.

 But, we wanted to ask you: What do you think is the most iconic public space in NE Ohio?
 What photographic image instantly screams Cleveland or Akron to you?
 What public place in NE Ohio is so unique to our region that it could only happen here?
 We’ll share a follow up blog with results!

 So, more on that LAND studio, which is responsible for so much of the landscaping and public art that make Cleveland’s neighborhoods vibrant.
 EA met with LAND studio’s Executive Director, Greg Peckham, and Senior Project Director, Nora Romanoff, to learn more about their goals, their work, and what’s coming down the pike.

 LAND studio does everything from small-scale installations to the reimagining of Public Square.
 The group was formed in 2011 through the merger of Cleveland Public Art and ParkWorks.
 Both groups were focused on creating great public spaces and often worked together.
 The merger made great sense and has led to great success.